NxPKG/khulnasoft-docs/content/rules/transform/_index.md

 # Transform Rules

-Transform Rules allow you to adjust the URI path, query string, and HTTP headers of requests and responses on the Cloudflare global network.
+Transform Rules allow you to adjust the URI path, query string, and HTTP headers of requests and responses on the Khulnasoft global network.

 There are several types of Transform Rules: